dulapahv/CodeX/README.md

 1. Create a new branch for your feature
 2. Commit changes following [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines)
 3. Submit a Pull Request with a description of your changes

+## User Manual

+For detailed information about using Kasca, including:

+- Feature guides
+- Keyboard shortcuts
+- Troubleshooting

+Please refer to our [User Manual](manual.md).

 ## License